-IDEA makes school bus transportation available to all eligible students.
-This service is provided at no cost to students.
+IDEA makes school bus transportation available to all eligible Students.
+This service is provided at no cost to Students.
 Bus routes and any subsequent changes are posted on the school website.
-For more information regarding transportation, visit our school website at https://ideapublicschools.org/parents/transportation/ or contact the Transportation Manager at your Campus.

 School vehicle drivers have the authority to maintain discipline and require seating charts.
-When riding a school vehicle, students are held to behavioral standards established in this Handbook and the Student Code of Conduct.
+When riding a school vehicle, Students are held to behavioral standards established in this Handbook and the Student Code of Conduct.
 Students must:

-- Follow the driver's directions at all times; - Enter and leave the vehicle in an orderly manner; - Keep feet, backpacks, instrument cases, and other objects out of the aisle and rear exit door; - Not eat or drink while on the bus; - Not deface the vehicle or its equipment; - Not put head, hands, arms, legs, or an object out of any window; and - Wait for the driver's signal in order to leave or cross in front of the vehicle.
+- Follow the driver's directions at all times. - Enter and leave the vehicle in an orderly manner. - Scan your Transportation ID when getting on and off the bus. - Follow the seating arrangement as directed by the bus driver. - If the vehicle is equipped with seatbelts, scholars must put them on before the vehicle moves. - Keep feet, backpacks, instrument cases, and other objects out of the aisle and rear exit door. - Not eat or drink while on the bus - Not deface the vehicle or its equipment - Not put head, hands, arms, legs, or an object out of any window, and - Wait for the driver's signal in order to leave or cross in front of the vehicle.

-Only designated students are allowed to ride in the vehicle.
+Only designated Students are allowed to ride in the vehicle.
 Students may not ride the vehicle to a different location nor have friends ride the vehicle to participate in after-school activities.

-IDEA requires parents to have kinder and elementary age up to third grade be escorted to and met at the bus stop after school by a responsible person.
-Parents/guardians, please remember to get out of your vehicles to meet your children at the designated bus stop locations.
+IDEA requires legal guardians to have kinder and elementary age up to third grade be escorted to and met at the bus stop after school by a responsible person.
+Legal guardians, please remember to get out of your vehicles to meet your children at the designated bus stop locations.
 This will allow our drivers to confirm that you or the responsible party is receiving your children.

-If a special needs student is receiving bus transportation as a result of an Individual Education Plan ("IEP"), the Admission Review and Dismissal ("ARD") Committee will have the discretion in determining appropriate disciplinary consequences related to inappropriate behavior in a school vehicle.
+If a special needs Student is receiving bus transportation as a result of an Individual Education Plan ("IEP"), the Admission Review and Dismissal ("ARD") Committee will have the discretion in determining appropriate disciplinary consequences related to inappropriate behavior in a school vehicle.